lantiga/clj-toml/README.md

 ## TODO

-The parser does not yet raise an error if

-* an array is not homogeneous
+The parser is pretty solid (thanks to Kern) and complete.

+In a way it implements a superset of TOML, since it successfully parses

+* non-homogeneous arrays
-* duplicate keys exist
+* TOML with duplicate keys
+* multiline strings

+As the TOML specification stabilizes, we'll raise errors according to specification.

 ## License